Skip To Content

 returnDistinctValues

-If true, it returns distinct values based on the fields specified in outFields.
+Specifies whether distinct values based on the fields specified in outFields will be returned.
 This parameter applies only if the supportsAdvancedQueries property of the layer is true.
-This parameter can be used with returnCountOnly to return the count of distinct values of subfields.

 Values: true | false